| ||Format||Pages||Price|| |

 Significance and Use

-The aerial reconnaissance survey provides a perspective on the overall extent and general nature of the shoreline oiling conditions.
+3.2.1 The aerial reconnaissance survey phase provides a perspective on the overall extent and general nature of the oiling conditions.
 This information is used in conjunction with environmental, resource, and cultural sensitivity data to guide shoreline protection, recovery of mobile oil, and to facilitate the more detailed response planning and priorities of the response operations.

-1.4 The values stated in SI units are to be regarded as the standard.
-The values given in parentheses are for information only.
+1.5 The values stated in SI units are to be regarded as standard.
+No other units of measurement are included in this standard.

-1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.